Item #25248 AN APPEAL TO THE PEOPLE AGAINST THE BULLY AND CONVICT POWER. TO THE DEMOCRACY OF THE STATE OF NEW YORK. New York Democratic Party.

 [New York?
 1853].
 16pp, caption title [as issued].
 Disbound, bit of loosening.
 Else Very Good.

 At the 1853 State Convention in Syracuse the conflict erupted into violence.
 This pamphlet presents the Hunker side of the story, their victimization by "an organized body of desperate men" who are "notorious in the city of New-York, their acts of disorder, the outrages in which they habitually share, and of which several of them stand convicted."
 This "bully power, with brazen front and foul brutality," created a "theatre of violence and outrage" in Syracuse.
-OCLC locates copies only at the New York Public Library and Harvard.

-FIRST EDITION.
 Not in Sabin, Eberstadt, Decker, LCP.
-OCLC 22046734 [2] [as of May 2020.
+Not at online AAS, but Harvard owns a copy.
+OCLC 1370300280 [1- FL Atl.], as of May 2024.
 Item #25248

 Price: $500.00